olabanjialadejana/FlightTracker/README.md

 ### Personalized Flight Recommendations

-Once registered, customers will receive personalized email notifications with a carefully curated list of available flights matching their criteria.
-Say goodbye to endlessly searching for the perfect flight; we bring the best options directly to your inbox.
+Once registered, customers will receive personalized email notifications with the cheapest available flights matching their criteria.

 ## Technical Details

-Behind the scenes, our software utilizes Google Sheets as a temporary database to store customer information.
+Behind the scenes, our FlightTracker uses Google Sheets as a temporary database to store customer information.
 While this approach is effective for the current version, we are continuously working to enhance and expand our database capabilities for a more robust user experience.
+Also, it is currently a command-line application.
+However, in the coming months, a web-interface will be designed for its front-end.

 ## Acknowledgments